qcloudstorage/qcloud-website/README.md

 # qcloud-website
-A cloud storage website that offers a subscription
+A cloud storage website that offers convienient subscription models for users.